cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 turn it off.
 AcraServer will not try to recognize AcraStruct on every AcraBlock matching failure and slightly improve performance for write operations.

+[Read more](/acra/acra-in-depth/data-structures/) about crypto envelopes, their purpose and difference.
-## **schemas**
+## **schemas section**

-This section defines information about table's columns should be processed by AcraServer.
+This section defines the table schema, and how AcraServer should process each column field.
 This field is array with items:
 ```
 schemas: